 Students should wear safety glasses, gloves, and closed toe shoes with hair pulled back at all times while in the laboratory.
 Shorts, loose clothing, or jewelry are prohibited.
-In response to COVID-19, the following policies and requirements are in place to maintain your learning environment and to enhance the safety of our in-classroom interactions.
 Failure to follow safety precautions and proper use of PPE will result in your removal from the laboratory.